Lyraedan/Oddly-Familiar-Kart-Racing-Game/README.md

 * Animations
   * Fixed animations on the Player racer.
 They're still broken but they look like who they're suppose to look like

+# Other Notes:
+   > Its incredibly buggy right now, I broke the animation for the antigravity wheels and theres alot that needs to be done before this hits main

 ## My plans
  * Refactor the code base because holy moly my eyeballs
  * Custom characters